 What Happens if a Truck Tire Blowout Causes Your Car Accident?

 Truck tire blowouts are often unexpected for the driver of a truck and other motorists in the vicinity of the truck.
 As a result, some truck drivers may respond to a tire blowout inappropriately and cause a major accident.
 When this happens, the driver and the driver’s employer could be held liable for the accident.
 If you or a family member was the victim of a trucking accident, you should consult with an experienced Philadelphia truck accident lawyer.
 The Reiff Law Firm can help you file a personal injury lawsuit against a trucking company that caused your car accident.
-Our firm is here to explain what happens if a truck tire blowout causes your car accident.
+Our car accident lawyers are here to explain what happens if a truck tire blowout causes your car accident.

 Common Causes of Truck Tire Blowouts